EENI Global Business School

 1. To analyze the Dutch Economy and Foreign Trade

-2. To know the trade opportunities in the Dutch market
+2. To identify business opportunities in the Dutch market

-3. To analyze the trade relations of the Netherlands with the country of the student
+3. To analyze the trade relations of the Netherlands with the student's country

 4. To know the Trade Agreements of the Netherlands as a member of the EU